grover-dev/grib_viewer/README.md

 Worth reading once, because nearly every awkward thing in this codebase is a direct consequence of the format.

-**A GRIB file is not a cube.
-It's a flat pile of independent records**, called *messages*, concatenated back to back.
+**A GRIB file is a flat pile of independent records**, called *messages*, concatenated back to back.
 There is no header, no index, no table of contents — just message after message, each one self-describing.

 **One message = one 2-D field at one instant.** It carries a small block of metadata keys plus a packed grid of values: